xieyuheng/inet-lisp-st/README.md

 # inet-lisp

-In 10 years, consumer processors will likely feature 64–128 cores, how to program them?
+Moore’s Law will gave our CPU more cores, from 16 cores to 32 cores to 64 cores ...

+How do we program them?

 The graph-based computation model [interaction nets](https://en.wikipedia.org/wiki/Interaction_nets) is one possible solution, **inet-lisp** is an implementation of it